k-j0/genetic-ode/readme.md

 ## Getting started

-The project can be opened and built as is with Visual Studio 2019 on Windows.
-Not tested on other operating systems at this time; the code is platform-agnostic and should compile without any issues with any C++14 compiler.
+The project can be opened and built as is with Visual Studio 2019 on Windows, or compiled with gcc through `make` (C++14).

 ## Todo